AI, Xerxes of Athens and Sparta would have had a significant economic and military impact on the city as he waged a different war.

 • He describes Leonidas’ complex relationship with his wife, Gorgo, and his son, Pleistarchus.

-• He recounts Leonidas’ role in the political and social life of Sparta.
+• He recounts Leonidas’ role in Sparta’s political and social life.

 • He vividly describes Leonidas’ actions and speeches at the Battle of Thermopylae.